Paul Maynard

 Partner, Employment Law

 Paul is a leading employment solicitor, who has a particular expertise in areas where there is often a cross over with other areas of law such as shareholder and partnership disputes, breaches of director and other fiduciary duties, the enforcement of post termination restrictions and the protection of confidential information and other intellectual property.
+He has been at the forefront of employment and commercial litigation for almost three decades.

 Paul takes pride in achieving innovative solutions to help businesses and business owners resolve their problems.
 He is regularly instructed in respect of partnership exits, derivative claims and unfair prejudice petitions, utilising his experience of both employment and commercial law to unlock often the most intractable disputes.

-Many employers, including some large London law firms, have Paul on speed dial to help with any of their employment law needs, whether it is to implement a workforce restructure, to undertake an independent investigation, to assist in a disciplinary or grievance process or to tenaciously defend an employment tribunal claim.
-Additionally, he is frequently instructed by schools and other educational establishments in both the private and public sector, care homes, dental practices and GP surgeries including their federations, occupational health providers and large employers in the tech and engineering sectors.
-Paul also represents senior executives, professionals and those from the sporting and media world.
+Many employers, including some large London law firms, have Paul on speed dial to help with all of their employment law needs, whether it is to implement a workforce restructure, to undertake an independent investigation, to assist in a disciplinary or grievance processes or to tenaciously defend an employment tribunal claim.
+Additionally, he is frequently instructed by schools and other educational establishments in both the private and public sector, care homes, dental practices and GP surgeries including their federations, national occupational health providers and large employers in the tech and engineering sectors.

 Contact